Luke Brattan: Melbourne City loan

 In June 2016, Brattan joined Melbourne City on a one-year loan deal.
 He made his first appearance in a City shirt in a 5–0 friendly match win over Port Melbourne SC on 20 July 2016.
 On 1 August 2017, Melbourne City announced that Brattan's loan deal at the club had been extended for an additional year.
 On 5 July the club confirmed Brattan's loan would be extended by a third season.

 On 7 August 2018, during the first half of the First Round match of 2018 FFA Cup against Brisbane Roar Brattan fell to the ground in a challenge with Stefan Mauk and was accidentally kicked in the head by the opposition player as Mauk kicked the ball away.
 When the club doctor suspected he had suffered a spinal injury, the game was suspended for 40 minutes as they awaited a specialist ambulance designed for transporting patients with head, neck or spine injuries.
 He was transported to Redcliffe Hospital.
-The 45 minutes of additional time at the end of the match was a figure that broke records and is one of the longest injury time periods in any major football competition.

 Sydney FC

 In July 2019, Brattan joined Sydney FC on a one-year contract.
 He scored his first goal for the club on 2 January 2021 against Wellington Phoenix.

-On 8 August 2023, Sydney FC announced Brattan as the new club captain, replacing Alex Wilkinson who retired at the conclusion of the 2022-23 season.
+On 8 August 2023, Sydney FC announced Brattan as the new club captain, replacing Alex Wilkinson who retired at the conclusion of the 2022–23 season.

 Macarthur FC

-Brattan moved to Sydney's cross-town rivals, Macarthur FC, for the 2024-25 season.
+Brattan moved to Sydney's cross-town rivals, Macarthur FC, for the 2024–25 season.

+Sydney Olympic

+On September 14 2026, Brattan signed with Sydney Olympic for their Australian Championship campaign.